AlcoholRehabHelp Logo

 Hydroxyzine

-Before taking hydroxyzine, tell your doctor if you're allergic to cetirizine, levocetirizine, or if you have any allergies.
-Hydroxyzine may contain inactive ingredients, which may lead to allergic reactions or other issues.
+Before taking hydroxyzine, tell your doctor if you're allergic to cetirizine, levocetirizine, or other substances.3 Hydroxyzine may contain inactive ingredients, leading to allergic reactions or other issues.

 • Irregular heartbeat, known as prolonged QT interval